 It possesses a unique aroma and some of its varietals are

 reported to taste bitter.
-This amber-colour honey is mildly
+This amber-color honey is mildly

 sweet and its low Glycemic Index makes it a honey suitable